icanos/hassio-plejd/README.md

 https://developers.home-assistant.io/docs/en/hassio_addon_config.html

 #### Migration from 32bit to 64 bit
-If you restorre a backup from a 32bit system to a new 64bit system, use the Rebuid option in the Add-on
+If you restore a backup from a 32bit system to a new 64bit system, use the Rebuild option in the Add-on

 ### Configuration
 You need to add the following to your `configuration.yaml` file: